Garden Spiders

 12 Running Foliage Spiders (Liocranidae)

-This spider family used to be part of the Sac Spider family, but is considered to be a family on their own nowadays.
+This spider family used to be part of the Sac Spider family, but nowadays is considered to be a family on their own.
 There are some 20 species in our region.
-The spiders are hardly ever seen, for most species are nocturnal animals.
+The spiders are hardly ever seen as most species are nocturnal animals.
 Unseen doesn't mean unliked.
 Especially the members of the genus Agroeca are quite popular.
 They are the ones resposible for the lantern shaped egg cocoons hanging around.
 Two species are building these "elf lights": Agroeca proxima makes drop-like cocoons, while Agroeca brunnea makes the beautiful bell-shaped cocoons.
-These are usually attached to stems of plants, but once we discovered one on the wall of our house.
-Sometimes you see white bells like the one in the picture, but usually the spider hides them by sticking sand grains onto them.
+These are usually attached to stems of plants, however, the one I have discovered was on the wall of the house.
+Sometimes you see white bells like the one in the picture, but usually the spider camouflages them by sticking sand grains onto the surface.

 This cocoon of Agroeca brunnea is known as "light of the elves" in some parts of Europe.